ThePhaseless/MediaCompose/README.md

 ## How to use

-Set MEDIA_PATH (downloads and media files location) and CONFIG_PATH (self explanatory) envs in `.env` file or in any other way and

-**_drop insides of Config file inside CONFIG_PATH!_**
+Set envs in `env.env` file or in any other way and **_drop insides of Config file inside CONFIG_PATH!_**

 To run with .env file use command next in folder with `docker-compose.yml`:

-`sudo docker-compose --env-file .env up -d`
+`sudo docker-compose --env-file env.env up -d`

 ### Credentials: